Type species: Smerinthus davidi Oberthür, 1884.

 [Considerably more information on the larval stages can be found in De Freina & Geck (2003).]

 Hostplants.
-Larvae have been found on Pistacia atlantica and Pistacia palaestina (De Freina & Geck, 2003; Müller et al., 2005a), and will probably be found to also feed on Pistacia lentiscus and Pistacia terebinthus.
+Larvae have been found on Pistacia atlantica, Pistacia palaestina (De Freina & Geck, 2003; Müller et al., 2005a) and Pistacia terebinthus (Vyacheslav Ivonin & Yanina Ivonina, pers. comm.
+2022), and will probably be found to also feed on Pistacia lentiscus.
 In captivity most larvae will eat Cotinus coggygria and Rhus coriaria, indicating that these shrubs may be natural hosts in the wild (De Freina & Geck, 2003).
 Newly hatched larvae will commence feeding on the North American Rhus typhina, but fail to thrive on this hostplant (Vladimir Kiselev, pers. comm.
 2015).

 PUPA: 30mm.
 Dark mahogany brown, glossy, with a darker, very sharp, pointed cremaster.
 Very like that of Proserpinus proserpina.
 Formed in a loose cocoon among debris on the ground.
 The overwintering stage.

 About 2% of first generation pupae do not produce a second generation and go straight into diapause (De Freina & Geck, 2003).